Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 You'll need to re-run this task to see any SASS styling changes during development.

-The SASS output will be minified if the debug flag is set to true via the current build scheme.
+The SASS output will be minified if the debug flag is set to false via the current build scheme.

 !!! note
 	If you run this task from VS Code, SASS problems will be shown in VS Code's error console.